celery/celery/docs/userguide/configuration.rst

 The global default rate limit for tasks.

-This value is used for tasks that does not have a custom rate limit The default is no rate limit.
+This value is used for tasks that doesn't have a custom rate limit The default is no rate limit.

 .. seealso::